Enderjua/valentine-mobile-app/README.md

 4. Open `randomDate.dart` and change the special days and add meanings.

-5. Open `onceFinish.dart` and change the gratitude.
+5. Open `lastPage.dart` and change the gratitude.

-6. Open `hahaNotFinish.dart` and change the song that will play in the background.
+6. Open `leave.dart` and change the song that will play in the background.

 If you have any concerns or unclear places, please reach me out at enderjua@gmail.com!
 Wishing you happy returns, a year full of Science, Technology and Flutter! (of course with your loved one by your side.)